Commitment Through Partnership

 According to Jace Howard, senior director of cross platform technologies, the team at Blackboard believes they have a critical role to play in supporting and developing standards to make technology better for their clients and for educational institutions overall.
 Being responsive to the needs of their clients means being open and willing to work with other edtech vendors, even direct competitors.
 As Phill Miller, vice president of teaching and learning at Blackboard observes, “being able to select innovative digital tools that work together is critical for institutions committed to putting their students, and what is right for them, at the center of the teaching and learning experience.
 It’s not about one vendor having the best technology.
 It’s about finding the technology that best meets the needs of an institution, and acknowledging that the right technology for an institution can change over time.”

-“Blackboard is committed to the principle of interoperability in general and demonstrates that commitment through our partnership with IMS Global Learning Consortium.”
+“Blackboard is committed to the principle of interoperability in general and demonstrates that commitment through our partnership with 1EdTech Consortium.”

 —Jace Howard, Senior Director, Cross Platform, Blackboard, Inc.